pknell/gitlab-terraform/blog.md

 When you create a pipeline with the "DEPLOY_TO" variable set to "production", the "plan_production" job will run.
 It will create an artifact that you can download to review the changes.
 The "deploy_production" job can then be initiated to apply the plan.
-The controls doing this are depicted below.
+The controls for doing this are depicted below.

 ![Download artifact and initiate deploy](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/download-artifact-and-deploy.png)